Tag Archives: Global Private Equity Trends

 Exit Plans and Liquidity:

-Because private equity investments are inherently inert, effective exit plans are frequently necessary in order to realize returns.
+Since private equity investments are inherently illiquid, well-structured exit strategies are often essential to realizing returns.
 These could be secondary buyouts, trade sales, or initial public offerings (IPOs).
 To maximize profits and obtain the correct exit multiples, exit timing and execution are essential.
 To take advantage of exit possibilities and produce favourable returns for their investors, private equity firms must carefully plan and monitor market conditions.

 Magistral’s Services for Private Equity